 “The fear of God is the beginning of wisdom and knowledge of the Holy One is understanding” (Prov.9:10).

 God has done His part to literally ‘scare the hell out of us’.
 Now it is our part to put our face in the dust and realize we deserve hell fire.
 People throw around the word “sinner” like it means a social misfit.
 When in reality it is the most offensive word in the human language.
 God says we are not basically good, but essentially wicked (Rom.3:10-12 Is.59:4-11).
+Where are you sitting?
+Find the tiniest particle of dirt closest to you.
+Put it on the tip of your finger.
+It has more value than our life. “…We are but dust.”
+(Ps.103:14).
 This realization is the attitude that Paul used to fight presumption (1 Cor.4:13/1Tim.1:15, see also Job 25:6).
 It was not a complication but a qualification for God’s grace.

 Now how does that strike you?
 Can you get “there”?
 This honesty puts us in the perfect position for mercy.
 On the ‘heart-monitor of meaning’ our lives read out as a flatline.
 In fact, our life is worse than nothing, because our wicked ways are an assault on the nature of a holy God.
 When I first realized this, it did not offend me, it freed me from striving to be what I knew I wasn’t; a good person.
 I then learned to live by faith in Jesus.